 Got a question?

 Search or browse our questions and answers to see if you can find what you need here.
-If you can’t, then please contact the Pensions Office and we will be happy to help.
+If you can’t, then please contact Legal & General who will be happy to help.

 A pension usually means an income that you can use to live on when you’re no longer working.
 It can also refer to the way you build up that income, or a pot of money that you later use to give you that income.
 In a workplace pension, both you and your employer pay into the scheme.